pachterlab/kallistobustools/kite_tutorial.md

 $ wget https://github.com/BUStools/getting_started/releases/download/species_mixing/10xv3_whitelist.txt
 ```
 #### 2. Make the mismatch FASTA and t2g files
 This step creates a FASTA file and a t2g file containing only the feature barcode sequences (no common or constant sequences) and corresponding feature names used in the experiment.
 A csv-formatted matrix of Feature Barcode names and Feaure Barcode sequences, __including a header__, is used as input.
 In this case, we parsed the file provided by 10x to give a properly formatted csv, shown below.
-Example code and a correctly formatted file (FeatureBarcodes.csv) is included in the [kite GitHub repo](https://github.com/pachterlab/kite/docs/).
+Example code for this step and a correctly formatted file (FeatureBarcodes.csv) is included in the [kite GitHub repo](https://github.com/pachterlab/kite/docs/).

 |Feature Barcode name |Feature Barcode sequence|
 | ------------- | ------------- |